 After the bandages are removed, a soft headband is worn over the ears to help to hold them in their revised position.
 Depending upon the patient, this may be worn at night only as this is when the ears are more susceptible to losing their revised shape.
 The period of time for wearing a headband is based on each individual patient but is usually approximately 7 weeks.

 Other lifestyle adjustments are also necessary post-surgery until the ears have fully recovered.
 These include:

-Downtime for children and adults after otoplasty is approximately 1- 2 weeks before a return to school or work.
+Downtime for adults after otoplasty is approximately 1- 2 weeks before a return to work.

 When will you see results?